-- Definitions of subset, intersection, union, set difference, complement. - Definitions of power set, Cartesian product, partition. - Be able to prove one set is a subset of another. - III.
-Know the basics of number theory. - The definition of divides and divisibility properties. - Be able to state and use the Quotient-Remainder Theorem. - Be able to state and use the Unique Factorization Theorem. - Know the classic proofs by contradiction - There exist an infinite number of primes. - $-\sqrt{p}$ is irrational for p prime. - The sum of a rational number and an irrational number is irrational.
+- Definitions of subset, intersection, union, set difference, complement. - Definitions of power set, Cartesian product, partition. - Be able to prove one set is a subset of another.

+III.
+Know the basics of number theory.

+- The definition of divides and divisibility properties. - Be able to state and use the Quotient-Remainder Theorem. - Be able to state and use the Unique Factorization Theorem. - Know the classic proofs by contradiction - $-\sqrt{p}$ is irrational for p prime. - The sum of a rational number and an irrational number is irrational.